Common Car Insurance Scams

 blueCheck icon

 The National Insurance Crime Bureau (NICB) reports that insurance fraud is the second-most costly form of white-collar crime in America, costing billions of dollars annually.
-Educating yourself about how insurance scams work can make it hard for a criminal to target you.
+Educating yourself about how insurance scams work makes it hard for a criminal to target you.

 1. Staged Accidents